vikusja96/NC-News_Back-End/README.md

 npm run utils.test.js
 ```

-If you are happy with the tests before hosting them you should seed the developmebnt database by using command:
+If you are happy with the tests before hosting them you should seed the development database by using command:
 ```
 npm run seed:prod
 ```